 Graduates of this program find careers as not only sculptors capable of leading the domestic and international sculpture scene, but also as stage artists, displayers, special effects makeup artists, art decoration sculptors, art museum and gallery curators, art theorists and art educators.
 They can also work in the design field requiring heightened 3-dimensional sensitivity and in other related fields.

-The Ceramic Arts program, which includes both masters and doctoral programs, seeks to nurture artists experienced in both theory and practice by teaching theoretical studies on ceramics as a multifaceted medium and by developing creative art capacities.
+The Ceramics program, which includes both masters and doctoral programs, seeks to nurture artists experienced in both theory and practice by teaching theoretical studies on ceramics as a multifaceted medium and by developing creative art capacities.

 The curriculum straddles the borders of art, design, and craft and strives to carry out interdisciplinary research in which ceramics as both a medium and a concept serves as the ground for research.
 In the first and second semesters, students study about various texts and contemporary academic discourse on ceramics which will help them gain a firmer grasp of their work.
 From the third semester, they start focusing on art production.
 Special lectures and open critiques are held each semester so that students can explore their widened perspective of ceramics and its infinite possibilities.